 Rental yields are the percentage figure that dictates the level of rental returns you’ll get from your investment.
 One of the number one rules on how to build a buy to let portfolio is to look for the best rate of return, and certain areas of the UK will have different yields to offer.
 Areas with the highest yields in the UK are those in the North, such as Manchester and Liverpool.
 Here, yields can reach heights of 10% in certain postcodes, so it’s definitely worth factoring this research into your property portfolio strategy.

 House Price Growth

 In order to know how to build a rental property empire, one of the most important tips for property investors is to be clued up on the growth prospects for each of your investments.
 This way, if your buy to let property dramatically increases in value, you’ll benefit from a significant return on investment when you choose to sell.
 Again, the market value of properties in the North of England has seen a lot of growth over recent years, with predictions for future increases.
-In the north-west, property prices are expected to increase by 18.1% by 2022, and 27.3% by 2024.
+In the north-west, property prices are expected to increase by 28.8% by 2025.

 Population and Rental Demand

 The population trends of a city can dictate levels of demand.
 If an area has a high population of young people or students, for example, your rental property is more likely to be in high demand, meaning you’ll experience fewer void periods and rental costs will rise.
 Manchester is a perfect example of a city where the population has benefited its rental market.
 Manchester is home to a large number of students and young professionals, and has seen rental cost growth of 5.76% in recent years.

 The best investment strategies look at creating property portfolios that include several different investments.
 By investing in just one type of property, you’re limiting your potential and making yourself more susceptible to failure.
 Diversification means spreading your risk across a number of different ventures, which is vital when building a portfolio of investment properties.